Single. Handsome. Charismatic. Architect?

-Curious about what exactly a "single handsome charismatic successful architect" is, I naturally consulted Google.
+Curious about what exactly a "single, handsome, successful, charismatic" architect is, I naturally consulted Google.
 An image search for that term resulted in zero matches.
-But a broader web search yielded a previously-tried-yet-unsuccessful TV show, 2000's Madigan Men, starring Gabriel Byrne as "Benjamin Madigan, a handsome, successful and charismatic architect in New York City."
+But a broader web search yielded a previously tried-yet-unsuccessful TV show, 2000's Madigan Men, starring Gabriel Byrne as "Benjamin Madigan, a handsome, successful and charismatic architect in New York City."
 I never saw this show but it appears to be a reworking of Frasier, cute dog and all, but with the potential for some Irish 'tude and the occasional AutoCAD joke or reference to Vitruvius.

 This page on TV single dads also tells us about another show with an architect father, 2002's Family Affair starring Gary "Midnight Caller" Cole in another role that harkens back even more directly to Mr. Brady (Cole played Brady in the funny - to me - 1995 film), the TV architect of all TV architects.
 According to tv.com, Cole plays "a wealthy and handsome businessman...[with] a high-powered career, a stunning penthouse on Central Park East, a succession of beautiful women and a dignified old-school British butler," played by Tim Curry.
 Perhaps somebody should have reminded the writers and producers that the main character was an architect, not an architect's client.

 All this makes me wonder who exactly ABC is looking for... the "real", introverted architect whose inner desires manifest themselves in their designs, or the hoped-for, middle-of-the-road rich guy who just happens to be an architect?
-If it's the former, I'm taken, but if it's the latter, they're screwed.
+If it's the former, sorry I'm taken, but if it's the latter, they're screwed.